mcampi111/SpiN/README.md

 # SpiN
-Repository with data and code of the paper "Standardised Hearing Loss Risk Profiles with State-Space Models"
+Repository with data and code of the paper **"Standardised Hearing Loss Risk Profiles with State-Space Models"** available at..

 ## **Abstract**